envygeeks/jekyll-docker/images/beta/README.md

 verse, you'll be on two different file systems so only the basic API's are implemented.

+## Environment Variables

+* `$UPDATE_GEMFILE` - Will update your Gemfile in a naive way and try to sync it and remove duplicates, it will not remove groups (but could remove duplicate group names.) and will not remove any blank lines that you add yourself even if they are repeated.

+* `$BUNDLE_CACHE` - Install to vendor/bundle (by default) so that
+  you can cache the gems you install and speed up, this should probably be mixed with $UPDATE_GEMFILE or you should add "jekyll" to your gem list so you have very little trouble.

 ## Gemfiles

 This docker image supports Gemfiles, updating your Gemfile and even changing the way it behaves based on what you tell it to do.
+See `Environment Variables`.
 We also try to detect if if you are using things like Github or Git to pull dependencies with bundler so that we can transform and optimize for you.

-* **Gemfile with a Git(hub)? dependency:** If you have `gem "name", :github =>"repo/name"` we will automatically use bundler, but this puts everything in your hands as far as dependency management is concerned, unless you do one of the latter options.

-* **With env var `$UPDATE_GEMFILE`:** If you tell us to update your Gemfile we will actually modify your Gemfile and add our default dependencies and make sure only uniq entires exist in a very naive way, we will also make sure you are on the same Jekyll version the image uses so you are okay on that front.

-* **With env var `$BUNDLE_CACHE`:** If you send us $BUNDLE_CACHE we will cache your Gems inside of `vendor/bundle` so that you don't have to constantly wait for them to reinstall, we know that sometimes RubyGems has uptime problems in some areas so this option will help make relieve that pressure.
+If you provide a Gemfile and that Gemfile has a `Git(hub)` dependency we can quickly detect with a Regexp we will default to installing with bundler so that we do not break anything that you are trying to accomplish.

 ## Apt dependencies for Gems

-We have you covered here too.
-If you provide an .apt file inside of your root we will detect it and install those dependencies inside of the image for you and attempt to be smart about running it all the time, in that we diff the Gemfile and if diff says there is a difference we will install and if there is no difference we will not install them.
+If you provide an .apt file inside of your root we will detect it and install those dependencies inside of the image for you and attempt to be smart about running it all the time, in that we diff the Gemfile and if diff says there is a difference we will install and if there is no difference we will not install them unless there is a `gem` or `bundle` error, and if there is then we will try to install before trying to install gems again.

 ## Running